usds/SME-QA-Website/pages/phases/phone-assessment-interviews/reviewing-sme-assessments.md

 - Verify that the summary interview analysis is complete (with at least a few sentences).
 - Confirm the SME correctly addressed any initial issues you may have reported.

+### Calculating an Applicant's Final Assessment Rating

+After SMEs have addressed your feedback for their interview assessment forms, calculate the applicant's final assessment rating based on the SME's proficiency determination using the <a href="{{site.baseurl}}/toolkit/phone-assessment-interviews/interview-assessment-ratings/">Interview Assessment Rating Guide</a>.

 ### Conducting a Tiebreaker Discussion with SMEs

 When the first two phone interview ratings require a tiebreaker, facilitate a call between the two SMEs who conducted the phone interviews to discuss whether the applicant meets the required competencies to move forward to receive a passing score.